Qanat

-This is a system of water supply that allows water to be transported over long distances in hot dry climates without loss of much of the water to evaporation.
-The system has the advantage of being resistant to natural disasters such as earthquakes and floods, and to deliberate destruction in war.
-Furthermore, it is almost insensitive to the levels of precipitation, delivering a flow with only gradual variations from wet to dry years.
+Proving crucial to water supply in areas with hot and dry climates, a qanat enables water to be transported over long distances by largely eliminating the risk of much of it evaporating on the journey.
+The system also has the advantage of being fairly resistant to natural disasters, such as floods and earthquakes, as well as to man-made disasters, such as wartime destruction and water supply terrorism.
+Furthermore, it is almost insensitive to varying levels of precipitation, delivering a flow with only gradual variations from wet to dry years.